 If you can walk with modest pain, then seeing if the injury improves in 1-2 weeks is warranted.
 During that time use the RICE method:

 ICE is a good pain reliever and found in studies to be a mild analgesic.
-Not only does this serve as pain relief, but lowers inflammation as well.
+Not only does this serve as pain relief, but it lowers inflammation as well.

 Apply compression with Ace.
 Ace will help with swelling while providing stability.